mortogo321/dotnet-angular/README.md

 docker-compose -f docker/docker-compose.prod.yml ps
 ```

-### CI/CD Pipeline
+### CI Pipeline

-The project includes a GitHub Actions workflow that:
+The project includes a GitHub Actions workflow (`.github/workflows/ci-cd.yml`) that automatically:

-1. ✅ Builds and tests backend (.NET)
+1. ✅ Builds and tests backend (.NET 9)
-2. ✅ Builds and tests frontend (Angular)
+2. ✅ Builds and tests frontend (Angular 18+)

-3. ✅ Creates Docker images
-4. ✅ Deploys to staging (develop branch)
-5. ✅ Deploys to production (main branch)
+The workflow runs on every push and pull request to `main` and `develop` branches.

 ## 🐛 Troubleshooting